research-ag/vector/README.md

 Note:

-* init and addMany create a data structure of size N. Here we see the sqrt(N) overhead for Vector over Array.
+* init and addMany create a data structure of size N. Here we see the $\sqrt{N}$ overhead for `Vector` over `Array`.
-* add shows the garbage creation of Buffer due to copying of the entire data block during growth events.
-Buffer copies only its index block which is in the order of sqrt(N).
+* add shows the garbage creation of `Buffer` due to copying of the entire data block during growth events. `Buffer` copies only its index block which is in the order of $\sqrt{N}$.
 The same effect is seen for shrink events in removeLast.
 * items produces a large amount of garbage because the iterator produces tupels (unlike vals which produces single Nat values in this example).
 If that is a problem than the iterateItems functions may provide a better alternative for the use case.

 ## Design

-The data structure is based on the paper ["Resizable Arrays in Optimal Time and Space"](https://sedgewick.io/wp-content/themes/sedgewick/papers/1999Optimal.pdf) by Brodnik, Carlsson, Demaine, Munro and Sedgewick (1999).
+The data structure is based on the paper [Resizable Arrays in Optimal Time and Space](https://sedgewick.io/wp-content/themes/sedgewick/papers/1999Optimal.pdf) by Brodnik, Carlsson, Demaine, Munro and Sedgewick (1999).

 The vector elements are stored in so-called data blocks and the whole data structure consists of a sequence of data blocks of increasing size.